cpmpercussion/chroma-template/article.md

 ## Figures and Tables

-The syntax for including an image is similar but with an exclamation point before the first bracket, e.g.:
+The syntax for including an image is similar to a link but with an exclamation point before the first bracket.
+The text inside the square brackets is interpreted as the figure caption.
+For example:
 ```
 ![Synthesisers by Charles Martin (Public Domain)](media/synthesisers.jpg)
 ```

 ![Synthesisers by Charles Martin (Public Domain)](media/synthesisers.jpg)

-For images, the text inside the square brackets is interpreted as the figure caption.

 Tables follow the markdown table syntax, which uses a lot of `|` and `-` symbols.
 The table caption goes after a `:` symbol just after the table.
 This syntax is specific to [pandoc](https://pandoc.org/MANUAL.html#tables).